Effects of Hurricane Helene in North Carolina: Impact

-As of June 17, 2025, 108 people were killed in North Carolina, while 5 more are left unaccounted for in the state.
+As of June 17, 2025, 107 people were killed in North Carolina, while 5 more are left unaccounted for in the state.

 On September 27, 2024, the North Carolina Department of Transportation (NCDOT) issued a statement on their website that all roads in western North Carolina should be considered closed.
 A unit from the 1st Battalion of the 169th Aviation Regiment, part of the Connecticut Army National Guard, was deployed to help assist disaster relief efforts.

-Appalachian State's football game against Liberty was canceled due to flooding and was not rescheduled.
-A mudslide and floodwaters from the Pigeon River swept a section of Interstate 40 at the North Carolina–Tennessee border away, forcing another closure.
+A mudslide and floodwaters from the Pigeon River swept a section of Interstate 40 at the North Carolina–Tennessee border away, forcing a closure.
 The Pigeon River rose higher in Canton than during Hurricane Frances in 2004 and Tropical Storm Fred in 2021.
 In Busick, rainfall totals reached 30.78 in.
-The Appalachian State campuses of Boone and Hickory were closed through October 5, and Western Carolina University through October 4.
-The University of North Carolina at Asheville canceled all classes through October 28, and on October 29 announced that the remainder of the semester would be held completely online.

-Areas in the Black Mountains region in western North Carolina were particularly devastated, with the Black Mountain Police Chief reporting that Montreat and Swannanoa were “gone” with neighborhoods destroyed, including homes that were on fire, along with numerous fatalities that could not immediately be dealt with.
+Areas in the Black Mountains region in western North Carolina were particularly devastated, with especially heavy damage to the communities of Montreat and Swannanoa.
 The village of Chimney Rock was also largely destroyed.
 More than 400 roads were closed in western North Carolina, and over 200 people had to be rescued from floods.

 Eight tornadoes were spawned by Helene in the state.
 This included a brief but intense low-end EF3 tornado that impacted the north side of Rocky Mount, damaging 14 buildings and injuring 15 people, including four critically.
 Five of the other tornadoes were rated EF1, while the remaining two was rated EF0.

+All K-12 schools in the region were closed, and several universities were impacted.
+Western Carolina University in Cullowhee was closed through October 4 and Appalachian State's campuses of Boone and Hickory were closed through October 5.
+App State's football game against Liberty was canceled due to flooding and was not rescheduled.
+The University of North Carolina at Asheville canceled all classes through October 28, and on October 29 announced that the remainder of the semester would be held completely online.
+Following the severe utility outages and damage caused by Hurricane Helene in late September 2024, in Swannanoa, Warren Wilson College instructed residential students to evacuate campus as soon as local road conditions allowed.
+A small cohort of students remained on-site to assist campus staff with early restoration, agricultural preservation, and debris clearance.
+Classes resumed remotely on October 21, 2024, and transitioned back to fully in-person instruction on October 28, 2024, once water and power infrastructure were sufficiently stabilized.
+To compensate for the lost instructional time, the college extended the fall semester into December before commencing winter break.